-· Work within and according to national legislation

-• Ensure that SEND students feel safe in school and that any safeguarding concerns are prioritized through the school's Child Protection systems.

-• Any member of staff with a safeguarding concern should immediately report this to the appropriate DSL (Chris Ruggins, Rob Herbert, Georgia Willsmore, Sally Feather Leavy) or Deputy DSL (Ross Edwards Year 7, Ross Noblett Year 8, Will Stock Year 9, Mathew Loney Year 10, Jamie Clift Year 11, and Ian Torrance for Sixth Form)

-• Provide a broad and flexible curriculum which meets the needs of all students appropriate to Birchwood, including those students with special educational needs

-• Promote a positive learning culture for all students, including those with special educational needs

-• Ensure students with special educational needs are appropriately integrated into mainstream education, both academically and socially

-• Ensure teaching staff and support staff provide personalised support where necessary

-• Ensure teaching staff and support staff are well informed and that information regarding students with special educational needs is updated regularly

-- Provide intervention to ensure progress. - Encourage students to take responsibility for their own learning and progress - · Work in partnership with parents, encouraging a shared approach - Work in partnership with outside agencies, seeking advice and guidance where necessary - Maintain a flexible and positive approach - Prioritise the well-being and safety of all students.
+- Work within and according to national legislation - Ensure that SEND students feel safe in school and that any safeguarding concerns are prioritized through the school's Child Protection systems. - Any member of staff with a safeguarding concern should immediately report this to the appropriate DSL (Chris Ruggins), Deputy DSLs (Georgia Willsmore non-teaching, Sally Feather Levy Sixth Form) or Deputy DSLs Heads of Year (Ross Edwards Year 7, Emma Hinski Year 8, Ross Noblett Year 9, Charlie Munro Year 10, Mathew Loney Year 11, Jamie Clift Year 12, Ian Torrance Year 13) - Provide a broad and flexible curriculum which meets the needs of all students appropriate to Birchwood, including those students with special educational needs - Promote a positive learning culture for all students, including those with special educational needs - Ensure students with special educational needs are appropriately integrated into mainstream education, both academically and socially - Ensure teaching staff and support staff provide personalised support where necessary - Ensure teaching staff and support staff are well informed and that information regarding students with special educational needs is updated regularly - Provide intervention to ensure progress. - Encourage students to take responsibility for their own learning and progress - · Work in partnership with parents, encouraging a shared approach - Work in partnership with outside agencies, seeking advice and guidance where necessary - Maintain a flexible and positive approach - Prioritise the well-being and safety of all students.